uilianries/imgui/Software-using-dear-imgui.md

 - The library is also used by many smaller personal, research or throwaway projects that are difficult to track and not listed here.

-- Noted in bold teams/companies who financially contributed to Dear ImGui in past ([Sponsors](https://github.com/ocornut/imgui/wiki/Sponsors)).
+- Noted in bold teams/companies who financially contributed to Dear ImGui in the past ([Sponsors](https://github.com/ocornut/imgui/wiki/Sponsors)).
 A small amount of sponsors chose to not disclose their sponsorship.

 ----